Ischigualasto Formation

-The Ischigualasto Formation is an important paleontological unit and considered a Lagerstätte, as it preserves several genera of early dinosaurs, other archosaurs, synapsids, and temnospondyls of the Late Triassic.
-Coprolites and fossil wood also have been found in the formation.
-The formation crops out in the in 1967 established Ischigualasto Provincial Park, which was designated a UNESCO World Heritage Site in 2000.
+The Ischigualasto Formation is an important paleontological unit, considered a konzentrat-lagerstätte due to its density of fossils.
+It preserves a diverse assortment of Late Triassic synapsids, temnospondyls, and reptiles, including some of the earliest unambiguous dinosaur fossils.
+Herbivorous rhynchosaurs and cynodonts (especially the rhynchosaur Hyperodapedon sanjuanensis and the cynodont Exaeretodon argentinus) are by far the predominant findings among the tetrapod fossils in the formation.
+Herrerasaurus ischigualastensis is both the most numerous dinosaur and most abundant carnivore of the formation.
+Another important dinosaur with primitive characteristics is Eoraptor lunensis, found in Ischigualasto in the early 1990s.
+Coprolites, burrows, petrified wood, and plant compressions have also been found in the formation.

 Etymology

 The name Ischigualasto is derived from the extinct Cacán language, spoken by an indigenous group referred to as the Diaguita by the Spanish conquistadors and means "place where the moon alights".
 The genus Ischigualastia and the species Herrerasaurus ischigualastensis, Pseudochampsa ischigualastensis, Pelorocephalus ischigualastensis and Protojuniperoxylon ischigualastianus were named after the formation.